siddhantpatni0407/Java-Core_Java/Core_Java/Core_Java_Programs/resources/ReadMe.txt

 9. ArmstrongNumber.java
 =>	Problem statement - Write a function to check whether given number is Armstrong number or not

+10. LeapYear.java
+=>	Problem statement - Write a function to check whether given year is Leap year or not
 *****************************************************************************************

 # Package : com.sid.pattern